The Pledge of Allegiance

 indivisible, with liberty and justice for all.

-Looks different than what you’re probably used to, doesn't it?
-A few small word swaps and replacements, but the meaning is different than what is told to us today.
-We have to wait 31 more years until the next change, which is in 1923 changed “my flag” to “the Flag of the United States”.
-This is because of the push of multiple groups around the U.S, claiming that immigrants need to know what flag they are pledging allegiance to; 1923 marked when the Pledge of Allegiance stopped applying to everyone and their country, being limited to only Americans and its citizens.
+We had to wait 31 more years until the next change, which was in 1923, when “my flag” became “the Flag of the United States.”
+This is because of the push of multiple groups around the U.S., claiming that immigrants need to know which flag they are pledging allegiance to.
+1923 marked the time when the Pledge of Allegiance stopped applying to everyone and their country, being limited to only Americans and their citizens.

-Another 31 years later during 1954, the pledge was changed once again around the time of the Cold War with the Soviet Union, when fear of communism ran rampant through America.
-The President of the time himself, President Eisenhower, was the one to urge the new edition of religion in the Pledge of Allegiance.
-Even though the original maker of the pledge was a religious worker himself, Bellamy firmly believed in separation of the church and the state.
-Two words, “under God”, were added to the pledge, being the final revision of the Pledge of Allegiance we know today.
+Thirty-one years later, in 1954, the pledge was changed once again.
+This was around the time of the Cold War with the Soviet Union, when fear of communism ran rampant throughout America.
+The President at the time, President Dwhite D. Eisenhower, was the one who urged the new version to mention “religion” in the Pledge of Allegiance.
+Even though the original author of the pledge was a religious worker himself, Bellamy firmly believed in the separation of church and state.
+Two words, “under God”, were added to the pledge, creating the final revision of the Pledge of Allegiance we know today.
 Many claim and approve of his decision to add religion, to ‘separate’ themselves from godless and irreligious communists.
-Now, the current pledge we know is:
+The current pledge we know is:

 Comments